OCR-D/ocrd_all/README.md

 ### Uninstall

-If you have installed ocrd_all natively and wish to uninstall, first remove the `ocrd_all` directory:
+If you have installed ocrd_all natively and wish to uninstall, first `deactivate` the virtual environment  and remove the `ocrd_all` directory:
 ```
 rm -rf ocrd_all
 ```